pnp/powershell/documentation/New-PnPSite.md

 ```

 ### -Owner
-The owner to specify for the site.
-Defaults to the current user.
-Required if you use an app-only connection.
+Specifies a Site Collection Administator for the new site.
+Can be used when Communication Site is being created or Teams Site should not get a corresponding Microsoft 365 group.
+Requires user object.
+If this parameter is skipped or a group object is provided, the user running New-PnPSite command will be set as a site owner.
+Required in case of the app-only connection.

 ```yaml
 Type: String